L'Homme truqué (The Doctored Man): L'Homme truqué, a "broken face"

 Maurice Renard's novel deals with the return of a wounded soldier to his home town after the war.
 Indeed, Jean Lebris lost his sight after a shell exploded a few meters away from him.
-He then undergoes a surgical operation allowing him to recover his sight.
+He then undergoes a surgery allowing him to recover his sight.

 Published in 1921, his character appeared in the context of the post-war period when many survivors returned home severely handicapped by wounds, particularly to the face.
 Referred to as "broken faces", these soldiers became the symbol of war for all those who denounced its horrors.
 They also testify to the trauma caused when the soldiers returned from the trenches to the civilian population.
 The "broken faces" show an aspect of the war that the propaganda not only does not talk about, but above all fails to hide.
-They become the disfigured face of the wounded country, and their deformity sets them apart from society.
-In addition to the reference to the wounded nation, the figure of the disfigured soldier inspires the novelists who make it a metaphor for Europe in reconstruction.
+They become the disfigured face of a wounded country, and their deformity sets them apart from society.
+In addition to the reference to the wounded nation, the face of the disfigured soldier inspires the novelists who make it a metaphor for Europe in reconstruction.

 Thus, after his wound on the battlefield, Jean Lebris arrives in the hands of the archetypal mad scientist: Doctor Prosope, of unknown nationality.
 He gives him back his sight by replacing his eyes with electroscopes.
 Indeed, this scientist has developed an artificial eye that records electricity.
 In this respect, L'Homme truqué bears witness to this post-war period when an unprecedented need for reconstructive surgery appeared in France and which pushed the latter to solve complex cases and to progress.